The 15 Essential Front End Developer Skills in 2024—Plus Expert Insights!

-Because testing and bugging contribute in large part to a positive user experience, they’re valuable skills for a front end developer to know.
+Because testing and debugging contribute in large part to a positive user experience, they’re valuable skills for a front end developer to know.

-If there’s one thing that all front end developers have to have, regardless of the job description or official title, it’s excellent problem solving skills.
-From figuring out how to best implement a design using the best modern development methods to fixing bugs that crop up, to figuring out how to make your front end code work with the back end code another software engineer has written, development is all about creative problem solving.
+If there’s one thing that all front end developers have to have, regardless of the job description or official title, it’s excellent problem-solving skills.
+From determining how to best implement a design using the best modern development methods to fixing bugs that crop up to figuring out how to make your front end code work with back end code, development is all about creative problem-solving.

 A good front end developer will view this as a puzzle to be solved rather than an absolute disaster.
 Of course, an excellent, senior-level front end developer will anticipate these problems and try to prevent them in the first place, but there’s plenty of time for that later!